 Taylor Smith is BI’s Development Manager.
 She studied Ecology and Evolutionary Biology at the University of Toronto, Canada and received her Masters in Global Wildlife Health and Conservation from the University of Bristol, England.
 Now based in Scotland, Taylor works in funding development across nature conservation organisations.
 She focuses on managing stakeholder relationships and securing financial support for BI’s research and work programmes.

-Tiff DeGroot is a Ph.D. student in the Brzeski and Wolfe Laboratories studying mammalian biodiversity in tropical forests.
-She is using camera trapping and DNA metabarcoding of carrion flies, a promising new genetic method, to survey mammals in Equatorial Guinea in Central Africa.
+Tiff DeGroot is a Ph.D.
+Candidate in the Brzeski and Wolfe Laboratories studying mammalian biodiversity in tropical forests.
+She is using camera trapping and DNA metabarcoding of carrion flies, a promising new genetic method, to survey mammals in Equatorial Guinea.
 Tiff earned a B.S. in Biochemistry, Molecular and Cellular Biology at the University of New Hampshire, and has worked in the global wildlife conservation nonprofit space since 2017.
 She is interested in the interaction between humans and wildlife, and applied conservation to mitigate effects of these interactions.

 Ellie Barrie is a masters student at the University of Glasgow who is focusing on the differences in bird community structure between primary and secondary rainforest.
 She previously did her undergraduate degree at Glasgow where she investigated the foraging ecology of Northern Gannets using stable isotope analysis.
 She has also carried out fieldwork in the Outer Hebrides, studying the ecology of machair grasslands and their fauna, including wading birds and bees.